dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 Each field descriptor consists of:
 * a name
 * an offset in bytes from the beginning of the struct
-* a type or the special type `variable`

 The name of a field descriptor must be unique within the definition of a structure.

-The offset may be negative.

 Two or more fields may have the same offsets or imply that the underlying fields overlap.
 The field offsets need not be aligned using any sort of target-specific alignment rules.

 Each field's type may refer to one of the primitive types or to any other type defined in the logical descriptor.

-If the field's type is `variable` it represents a byte-array of indeterminate size starting at the given offset.

 If a structure descriptor contains at least one field of indeterminate size, the whole structure must have indeterminate size.
 Tooling is not required to, but may, signal a warning if a descriptor